Table of Contents

 • Clear performance metrics

-• Pursuit of continuous improvement
+• Pursuing a continuous improvement approach

 • Focus on the relationship rather than the deal